davidcoulson/snmp-switch-manager/README.md

 ## Support

 If your switch does not display correctly, then the integration will need to have specific support added for it.
-Please open an issue with an text file attachment with the results of an `snmpwalk` command against your switch with a **RW SNMPv2c community string** and any necessary screenshots.
+Please open an issue with an text file attachment with the results of an `snmpwalk` command against your switch with an **RW SNMPv2c community string** and any necessary screenshots.
 Also describe what is incorrect and what it should look like.

 ### Switches Supported
 - Dell EMC Networking OS6